What is Excel Grouped Bar Chart?

 Clustered Column Chart to Clustered Bar Grouped Chart

-The chart that we have already created can be changed from “Clustered Column” to “Clustered Bar” chart as well.
+The chart that we have already created can be changed from the “Clustered Column” to the “Clustered Bar” chart as well.
 Follow the below steps to change the chart type.

 Things to Remember